 Living Cities Canada

-Our Living Cities Canada program is advancing green infrastructure (GI) in cities and towns across the country.
+Our Living Cities Canada program is advancing green infrastructure in cities, towns, and Indigenous communities across the country.
 We envision communities from coast to coast where green infrastructure—wetlands and woodlands, tree-lined streets, parks, bioswales, rain gardens, green roofs and permeable pavements—is equitable, abundant, and thriving:

-1. Supporting municipalities to advance policies, programs, and partnerships that enable GI to be systematically integrated into city-building processes;
+- Supporting communities to advance policies, programs, and partnerships that enable green infrastructure to be systematically integrated into core planning documents;

-2. Increasing public awareness, support, and capacity for community-led GI action projects.
+- Increasing public awareness, support, and capacity for community-led green infrastructure action projects.

 Learn more about how we’re advancing supportive green infrastructure policy and community-led action: